Title I Family Programs

 School Wide Program

-We have three schools operating the School Wide model.
-They are Lippitt, Norwood and Oakland Beach Elementary Schools.
+We have four schools operating the School Wide model.
+They are Hoxsie, Lippitt, Norwood and Oakland Beach Elementary Schools.
 Schools that run a School Wide Program identify the areas in need of increasing student achievement and use the Title I funds for supports and strategies that are beyond what is sustained by the district.

 Cameron Kadek, our Title I Family Facilitator, conducts and coordinates parent-child workshops, parent trainings, and guest speakers throughout the year to help foster a love of learning and support classroom education.